Portuguese conquest of Ceuta: Interlude

 From Algeciras, Prince Henry was instructed to bring back all the scattered carracks in tow of the galleys.
 Plague broke out among the fleet and ravaged the crews.
 King John then held a Council of war with his command while anchored off Punta Carnero, Spain, but he rejected the opinion of those who suggested calling off the attack.
-On the night of August 20 the Portuguese fleet set out again, and anchored in the harbour of Ceuta, with the landing scheduled for the following day.
+On the night of August 20 the Portuguese fleet set out again, and by nightfall it anchored in the harbour of Ceuta.
+The landing was scheduled for the following day.

-Salah Ben Salah ordered that as many available men as possible be posted on the walls and as many lights and candles be lit to give the impression of readiness and of a large and well-garrisoned city, but although brilliant the effect proved null on the Portuguese.
+Salah Ben Salah ordered that as many available men as possible be posted on the walls and as many lights and candles be lit that night to give the impression of readiness and of a large and well-garrisoned city, but although brilliant the effect proved null on the Portuguese.
+The Portuguese responded by lighting many lights on the fleet as well.
+An Arab writer commented that "in the same way as an expiring lamp throws out a more vivid flash when about to expire, so did Ceuta when about to succumb".